-Do you find yourself drooling over renovated industrial spaces like thelofts, the restaurant, and the ?
+Do you find yourself drooling over renovated industrial spaces like the 1 Bernice lofts, the Foreign Cinema restaurant, and the Argonaut Hotel?
 These iconic Bay Area buildings are full of gritty character, but also still give off a feeling of warmth and coziness.
 If you’re obsessed with the ‘industrial chic’ style, try incorporating these interior design tactics in your own home!

 Exposed brick walls and ceiling beams